mvolkmann/blog/src/ocaml.md

 <a href="https://melange.re/v3.0.0/" target="_blank">Melange</a>
 (previously called BuckleScript) is a set of tools that work with OCaml and Reason code to generate and interoperate with JavaScript.
-It can generate React components.
+It supports JSX and can be used to generate React components.

 <a href="https://coq.inria.fr" target="_blank">Coq</a>
 is a formal proof system that is primarily implemented in OCaml.